seanKenkeremath/lords-and-lads/README.md

 A Lad may call "Uprising" and then perform a triple or even higher order flip.
 In this case they may make multiple strikes to the Uprising nail or any other valid nails.
 However, the first strike must hit the Uprising nail.
 The amount of strikes a player gets in this case is n - 1 (including the initial Uprising strike) where n is the number of flips.
 For instance, a player who still has their starting nail may call "Uprising", perform a triple flip, strike the Uprising nail, and then strike their starting nail.
 If the Uprising nail is finished on the first strike and it causes them to ascend to the rank of Lord, subsequent strikes may be made to center nails.

-If a Lad hits the Uprising nail without performing the mandatory double flip, the Uprising nail is reset.
+If a Lad strikes the Uprising nail without performing the mandatory double flip, the Uprising nail is reset.

-If that player hits a nail during an Uprising, they may give out a drink to a Lord during the Drink phase.
+If a Lad successfully strikes the Uprising nail, they may give out a drink to a Lord during the Drink phase.
 This is the only situation in which a Lad can give a Lord a drink without penalty.

 If a Lord strikes an Uprising nail they are instantly demoted to Lad unless that strike finishes the nail.
 In that case the Uprising is complete and all other Lords are demoted (they remain a Lord).